jpmor/site/sitewiki/quotes.md

 `- Aldo Leopold`

+> The warmth of southern sun pervades in subtle ways the northern shades.

+`- Luís de Camões`

+> Quid est mare?
+Refugium in periculis.

+`- Alcuins Catechism`

 > The steepest places have been at all times the asylum of liberty.

 `- Baron de Tott`